Snipers are an incredibly deadly tool to implement on enemy forces.

 A Streamlight Stylus Pro Penlight with a red lens works fine and gets the job done.

+You will want to have a small light that is easy to work at night.
 You don’t need a huge nightwatchman patrol light with 1500 lumens.

 You will want to have a red lens for tactical use reading maps and text at night.

 You will want to put camo paint on your face, neck and hands.

 Anything that can be exposed.
 Rub some dirt on it for good measure.